ifteshawn/WeatherApi/README.md

 ### Installation:

 Install Visual Studio 2022 or later version.
-Clone the project from Github repository in Visual Studio Restore the NuGet packages used in the project.
+Clone the project from Github repository in Visual Studio.
+Restore the NuGet packages used in the project.
 Build the project.